JPry/vvv-base/README.md

 Base repository for new VVV2 sites

 **Warning:** This is still a work-in-progress.
 Use at your own risk.
+Please report any issues you may find.

+## Overview

 As of [version 2.0.0](https://varyingvagrantvagrants.org/blog/2017/03/13/varying-vagrant-vagrants-2-0-0.html) of VVV, a `vvv-custom.yml` file can be created to conrol the configuration of sites.
 One of the config file [options](https://varyingvagrantvagrants.org/docs/en-US/vvv-config/) is the ability to define a repo that can be cloned to provide consistent site configuration.

 This project is intended to be a generic base repo for use with VVV2.
 All customizations should be done in the `custom` array for the site in the `vvv-custom.yml` file.
-Here's an example for one site:
+Here's an example for one site, showing all available [options](#options):

 ```yml
 sites: